TcMenu/documentation/content/arduino-libraries/tc-menu/menu-item-types.md

 +++
-title = "Working with Menu Item types in tcMenu" description = "" tags = [ "arduino", "display-driver", "embedded-menu", "library" ] type = "blog"
-date = "2018-03-31"
-author =  "dave"
-menu = "tc-menu"
+title = "Working with Menu Item types in tcMenu" description = "" tags = "arduino, display-driver, embedded-menu, library" type = "blog" date = "2018-03-31" author =  "dave" menu = "tc-menu" banner = "/images/electronics/arduino/tcMenu/title-types.png"
-banner = "/products/arduino-libraries/images/electronics/arduino/tcMenu/title-types.png"
 githublink = "https://github.com/TcMenu/tcMenu"
 referenceDocs = "/tcmenu/html/index.html"
 weight = 4
 toc_needed = true
-aliases = [ "/products/arduino-libraries/tc-menu/tcmenu-menu-item-types-tutorial", "/products/arduino-libraries/tc-menu/manually-creating-menu-with-tcmenu" ]
 +++

 Many embedded applications need to present status and allow users to manage settings.
 TcMenu provides first class support for both presenting status and managing configuration/settings using menu items.
 It is possible to use with and without a local user interface.
 All menu item types can be accessed remotely, and we have a remote API, UI solutions, and connectors to commercial IoT endpoints for that.